"Crusader attacks on Jews throughout the Rhineland that spring (1096) amounted to... Europe''s rehearsal for the extermination of the Jews."

 During the first Crusade alone tens of thousands of Europe’s Jews met their deaths by sword, fire and drowning.
 “In Regensburg Jews were thrown into the Danube,” recorded at the time as, undergoing “baptism” to save their souls before dying.

 “As the soldiers passed through Europe on the way to the Holy Land, large numbers of Jews were challenged: "Christ-killers, embrace the Cross or die!"
 12,000 Jews in the Rhine Valley alone were killed in the first Crusade.
 This [pattern of murder would continue] for 8 additional crusades until the 9th in 1272.”

 On May 25, 1096, some 800 Jews were murdered in Wurms, Germany while many others chose suicide rather than subject their families to torture, rape and murder at the hands of the crusaders.
 In Mainz, Cologne, Prague and many other cities, thousands were killed and their possessions plundered.
-During the nine crusades, spanning a period of nearly 200 years, tens of thousands of Jews were massacred, their property destroyed or stolen.
 Thus began the long period of persecution, expulsion and murder which only began to ease, if temporarily, with the gradual secularization of Europe beginning in the 17th century.

 Several descriptions of the atrocities committed by the Crusades have survived, perhaps the most famous by the author of The Mainz Anonymous.
 The following excerpts are the words of this unknown author.